TaygaHoshi/tt-project/Lists/List of Monsters.md

 		+ Deals 20 physical damage.
 	+ (Social spell) Charming
 		+ Range: 5 meters
-		+ This ability is only usable when the monster is in their human form.
 		+ Applies Low Morale (-2) for 2 rounds.
 	+ (Social spell) Attraction
 		+ Range: 5 meters
-		+ This ability is only usable when the monster is in their human form.
 		+ Applies Disoriented (-2) for 2 rounds.

 ---